;

 • Who tells us how to be educated?

 It’s time to examine what you believe about education and why you believe it.
-In addition, consider who tells us how we should educate our children and your thoughts about this.
+Additionally, consider who tells us how we should educate our children and what your thoughts are about this.
 As parents, we need to consider how society influences our beliefs and the impact our educational beliefs have on children.

 Questions About Education: What is education?
 Why do we educate our kids?
 Where does education take place?
 When should education happen?
 How should you educate your kids?
 Who tells us how to be educated? www.HomeSchoolThinkTank.com